 The FBA profit calculator is limited when it comes to the data it takes into account and the output it forecasts.
 Amazon fees are calculated using the FBA calculator and include the referral fee, fulfillment fee, and variable closing fee.

-Since the Amazon FBA calculator is somewhat limited, Amazon sellers sometimes overlook other areas of the business that incur additional costs.
+Since the Amazon FBA calculator is somewhat limited, Amazon sellers sometimes overlook other areas of the business that incur additional costs or the so-called Amazon hidden costs.

 If you wish to estimate your FBA Costs, CLICK HERE!

-Here are some of the Amazon fees dubbed by sellers as hidden fees on Amazon:
+Here are some of the Amazon fees dubbed by sellers as Amazon hidden costs on Amazon:

 Selling on Amazon Fees #1: Shipping Expenses